Favouroddo2/Data_Permission_Controller/data_permission_controller/README.md

 ---

 **Note**: This smart contract handles sensitive data access permissions.
 Always test thoroughly on testnets before deploying to mainnet, and consider security audits for production use.

+**Note**: This smart contract handles sensitive data access permissions.
+Always test thoroughly on testnets before deploying to mainnet, and consider security audits for production use.